Radiation hardening: Total ionizing dose effects

 Total ionizing dose effects represent the cumulative damage of the semiconductor lattice (lattice displacement damage) caused by exposure to ionizing radiation over time.
 It is measured in rads and causes slow gradual degradation of the device's performance.
 A total dose greater than 5000 rads delivered to silicon-based devices in a timespan on the order of seconds to minutes will cause long-term degradation.
 In CMOS devices, the radiation creates electron–hole pairs in the gate insulation layers, which cause photocurrents during their recombination, and the holes trapped in the lattice defects in the insulator create a persistent gate biasing and influence the transistors' threshold voltage, making the N-type MOSFET transistors easier and the P-type ones more difficult to switch on.
 The accumulated charge can be high enough to keep the transistors permanently open (or closed), leading to device failure.
 Some self-healing takes place over time, but this effect is not too significant.
 This effect is the same as hot carrier degradation in high-integration high-speed electronics.
 Crystal oscillators are somewhat sensitive to radiation doses, which alter their frequency.
 The sensitivity can be greatly reduced by using swept quartz.
 Natural quartz crystals are especially sensitive.
-Radiation performance curves for TID testing may be generated for all resultant effects testing procedures.
+Radiation performance curves for total ionizing dose (TID) testing may be generated for all resultant effects testing procedures.
 These curves show performance trends throughout the TID test process and are included in the radiation test report.